tslingl25/Stream_Monitor/README.md

 May: Refinement and final documentation

-## Week 1
+## October
 + We outlined some initial design fundamentals and diagrams.
 We also started to plan which components we had to order for our project to be succesful.
+We found lots of interesting options, but we need to deciphyr which ones will work and which ones wont, as some of our options are a little sketchy to nsay the least.
 ### Intial Design Diagrams
 ![Intial Design Diagrams.](https://github.com/tslingl25/Stream_Monitor/blob/main/images/Intial%20Design%201.jpg)
 ![Intial Design Diagrams.](https://github.com/tslingl25/Stream_Monitor/blob/main/images/Intial%20Design%202.jpg)